omznc/nrush/README.md

 # Notes

-- nrush is short for npm rush, as in "please get me up to date, I want the bleeding edge stuff and I love suffering"
+- nrush is short for npm rush, as in "please get me up to date"
-- this completely ignores version ranges set in your `package.json`.
-Watch out.